Margaret Howell

-Margaret Howell CBE, RDI (born 5 September 1946, in Tadworth, Surrey, England) is a British designer of clothes who has worked in both men's and women's wear over five decades.
+Margaret Howell CBE, RDI (born 5 September 1946, in Tadworth, Surrey, England) is a British fashion designer.
+Her career, in both men's and women's wear, spans over five decades.

 Early career

 “I had always made my own clothes, so the enjoyment of choosing the fabric and adapting the pattern to what I wanted was my training.
 [But] The 4 Year Dip Ad course [in Art and Design at Goldsmiths College, London] was an invaluable training in colour, proportion and design."
 Graduating in 1969, Howell made accessories while job-hunting.
 In 1970 her hand-made beads were taken up by Vogue and, spotted in the window of Browns, led to a commission by costume designer Beatrice Dawson for a beaded vest for Elizabeth Taylor, then shooting 'Zee and Co' in London.

-In 1972 Howell began to design, make and sell shirts from a flat in Blackheath, south-east London, and was soon encouraged by orders from Joseph in London as well as US retailers, including Tommy Perse, Alan Bilzerian and Howard Partman, "... who were looking for more classic, interesting English clothes."
+In 1972 Howell began to design, make and sell shirts from a flat in Blackheath, south-east London, and was soon encouraged by orders from Joseph in London as well as US retailers, including Tommy Perse, Alan Bilzerian and Howard Partman.
 With Joseph's support a Margaret Howell franchise shop opened on South Molton Street, London in 1976.